How to Calculate Payroll Taxes: Everything You Need to Know

 Social Security Tax Rate

 The Social Security tax rate for 2017 is 6.2 percent.
 This percentage must be withheld from the wages of each of your employees.
-Employers should withhold and contribute this tax portion until an employee earns $127,200.
-Once an employee has reached $127,200 in gross wages, you should stop withholding and contributing this tax.
+Employers should withhold and contribute this tax portion for up to $128,400 in earnings.
+If an employee earns more than this wage cap in gross wages, they should be taxed only on $128,400.

 Medicare Tax Rate